shopware5/devdocs/source/designers-guide/configuration-using-theme-php/index.md

 ## Configuration sets

 With every theme configuration you have the ability to create custom configuration sets.
 Inside those configuration sets you can apply a specific value to each configuration field using the `setValues()` method.
+It is important that you add in the header of your `Theme.php` following use instructions, `use Doctrine\Common\Collections\ArrayCollection;` and `use Shopware\Components\Theme\ConfigSet;`.
+These are not available in the standard.
 In this example the color field gets a hex value for red and the font size field gets an increased value of 20px:

 ```php
 public function createConfigSets(ArrayCollection $collection)